Turtlecrafter81/al-guides/Beginner Equipment.md

 #### 2-2
 - **Useful Equipment:** Naval Camo, Blue Anti-Air Guns
 - **Useful Ships:** Laffey, Javelin, Ayanami (JP), Z23 (CN/EN), Shouhou, Arizona
 - One of the absolute best grinding spots for newer players.
 Starting in chapter 2, the starter ships are available as map drops, with the starter ship collection providing both a gold rarity quintuple torpedo launcher and the fourth starter ship.
 Arizona and Shouhou are both healers, with Arizona in particular being the only healing battleship in the game.
-While most blue rarity map drop ships either aren't notable enough to warrant mention, or are readily accessible otherwise, Shouhou only drops in chapter 2 and is an incredibly potent ship, both early and late game.
+While most blue rarity map drop ships either aren't notable enough to warrant mention, or are readily accessible otherwise, Shouhou only drops in chapter 2 and is an incredibly potent ship for most content save the plane heavy conditions of Worlds 12 and 13.
 The blue anti-air guns that drop here, while not particular noteworthy, are still useful for the upcoming chapter 3, which has some of the first maps that test your ability to survive in high-aviation fights.

 #### 2-3
 - **Useful Equipment:** Anti-Air Radar, Fire Extinguisher